 Students were asked to work on a project this year which represented empowering women.
 They created a mural of words that each student felt represented themselves, all made from recycled denim.

-Next steps the students and teachers at Wanganui Girls’ High School have identified are for the Envirogroup to present to the entire school, to spread awareness of the Enviroschools kaupapa, the progress so far, the plans for the future and looking to get more students involved on the journey.
+Next steps the students and teachers at Wanganui Girls’ College have identified are for the Envirogroup to present to the entire school, to spread awareness of the Enviroschools kaupapa, the progress so far, the plans for the future and looking to get more students involved on the journey.
 They will also look to implement clothing swap days and deeper learning for local kūmara traditions on their journey to silver.